xaviergonz/T4Immutable/README.md

   return new Point(x, y);
 }
 ```
+Still, if you still aren't satisfied by this you can enable the ```ImmutableOptions.AllowCustomConstructors``` to your own risk.

 ## How do I change the order of the arguments in the generated constructor?
 Just change the order of the properties.